Wikipedia

 Furthering the Tudor conquest of Ireland, English colonists were settled in the Irish Midlands under Mary and Philip's reign.
 Queen's and King's Counties (later called Counties Laois and Offaly) were founded, and their plantation began.[144]
 Their principal towns were named, respectively, Maryborough (later called Portlaoise) and Philipstown (later Daingean).

 In January 1556, Mary's father-in-law the Emperor abdicated.
-Mary and Philip were still apart; he was declared King of Spain in Brussels, but she stayed in England.
+Mary and Philip were still apart; he was declared king of Spain in Brussels, but she stayed in England.
 Philip negotiated an unsteady truce with the French in February 1556.
 The next month, the French ambassador in England, Antoine de Noailles, was implicated in a plot against Mary when Henry Dudley, a second cousin of the executed Duke of Northumberland, attempted to assemble an invasion force in France.
 The plot, known as the Dudley conspiracy, was betrayed, and the conspirators in England were rounded up.
 Dudley remained in exile in France, and Noailles prudently left Britain.[145]

 Philip returned to England from March to July 1557 to persuade Mary to support Spain in a renewed war against France.
 Mary was in favour of declaring war, but her councillors opposed it because French trade would be jeopardised, it contravened the foreign war provisions of the marriage treaty, and a bad economic legacy from Edward VI's reign and a series of poor harvests meant England lacked supplies and finances.[146]
 War was only declared in June 1557 after Reginald Pole's nephew Thomas Stafford invaded England and seized Scarborough Castle with French help, in a failed attempt to depose Mary.[147]
 As a result of the war, relations between England and the Papacy became strained, since Pope Paul IV was allied with Henry II of France.[148]
 In August, English forces were victorious in the aftermath of the Battle of Saint Quentin, with one eyewitness reporting, "Both sides fought most choicely, and the English best of all."[149]
 Celebrations were brief, as in January 1558 French forces took Calais, England's sole remaining possession on the European mainland.
-Although the territory was financially burdensome, its loss was a mortifying blow to the queen's prestige.[150]
+Although the territory was financially burdensome, its loss was a mortifying blow to the Queen's prestige.[150]
 According to Holinshed's Chronicles, Mary later lamented (although this may be apocryphal), "When I am dead and opened, you shall find 'Calais' lying in my heart".[151]

 Commerce and revenue

-[edit]The weather during the years of Mary's reign was consistently wet.
+The weather during the years of Mary's reign was consistently wet.
 The persistent rain and flooding led to famine.[152]
 Another problem was the decline of the Antwerp cloth trade.[153]
 Despite Mary's marriage to Philip, England did not benefit from Spain's enormously lucrative trade with the New World.[154]
-The mercantilist Spanish guarded their trade routes jealously, and Mary could not condone English smuggling or piracy against her husband.[155]
+The Spanish guarded their trade routes jealously, and Mary could not condone English smuggling or piracy against her husband's subjects.[155]
 In an attempt to increase trade and rescue the English economy, Mary's counsellors continued Northumberland's policy of seeking out new commercial opportunities.
 She granted a royal charter to the Muscovy Company under governor Sebastian Cabot,[156] and commissioned a world atlas from Diogo Homem.[157]
 Adventurers such as John Lok and William Towerson sailed south in an attempt to develop links with the coast of Africa.[158]

 Financially, Mary's regime tried to reconcile a modern form of government—with correspondingly higher spending—with a medieval system of collecting taxation and dues.[159]
 Mary retained the Edwardian appointee William Paulet, 1st Marquess of Winchester, as Lord High Treasurer and assigned him to oversee the revenue collection system.
 A failure to apply new tariffs to new forms of imports meant that a key source of revenue was neglected.
 To solve this, Mary's government published a revised "Book of Rates" (1558), which listed the tariffs and duties for every import.
 This publication was not extensively reviewed until 1604.[160]